what do you mean by “consciousness”? (part 1)

 It’s possible that all these ways of talking about “consciousness” or the “self” are dead metaphors.
 A metaphor tries to say something true about something that actually exists, using language that isn’t true about something that may not exist.

 A metaphysical self or consciousness-as-a-thing are incredibly unlikely to exist.
-But this doesn’t mean that self doesn’t exist or that consciousness doesn’t exist or that we can’t say things about them that are true.
+But this doesn’t mean that the self doesn’t exist or that consciousness doesn’t exist or that we can’t say things about them that are true.
 It just means that they’re not a thing or substance.

-These are all real things in the real world, but none of these is a “physical thing”, much less an invisible thing like a “soul”.
+These are all real things in the real world, but none of these is a “physical thing”, much less an invisible physical thing like a “soul”.

 But we can talk about it as if it was a physical thing.
-We can “reify” it.
+We can reify it.
 Sometimes we have to — it’s hard to talk about things like “information” or “experiences” or “subjectivity” without using metaphors.

 You just have to be careful that a metaphor is still apt — that whatever you’re saying with the metaphoric language is still also true for the target of the metaphor, the thing you’re actually talking about.
 Metaphors that reify can be misleading — you’re talking something that’s not a physical thing as if it was a physical thing and there are may be significant differences between the way physical things work and the way the target of the metaphor works.